Reviewing peel and stick kitchen backsplash. It can be a budget choice but does it work?

-- It’s just like contact paper and wall paper, you have to match up the seems which CAN lead to waste if you aren’t careful to use the scraps.
+- It’s just like contact paper and wallpaper, you have to match up the seems which CAN lead to waste if you aren’t careful to use the scraps (minor detail).

-For a budget friendly and less permanent backsplash, I would recommend this product for sure.
+For a budget-friendly and less permanent backsplash, I would highly recommend this product.

-If you want to go up one more step, there is a version that is actually peel and stick TILES that I would definitely try.
-You can find them HERE.
+If you want to go up one more step, there are Peel and Stick faux individual tile versions that I would definitely try.